Research Updated Medically Reviewed 7 min read

 Why does Florida rank second for mesothelioma cases?

 Florida’s combination of naval shipyards, military bases, power plant construction, and a massive commercial building boom created widespread asbestos exposure across the state’s workforce.
-The large population and long history of these industries resulted in more total cases than nearly every other state.
+The large population and long history of these industries resulted in more cumulative cases than nearly every other state.

 What is the statute of limitations for mesothelioma in Florida?